 Please check one of the below boxes:

-- nousehold or spouse/cohead] certify tides in the unit.
-[Verification attached hat the noncompliant adult named above
+household or spouse/cohead] ides in the unit.
+[Verification certify that the noncompliant adult name attached.] d above

-upcoming 12- the most prev month lease term.
-These hours includious lease term, plus the 96 hours for complete hours in the de the hours not fulfilled in the upcoming lease term. vill comply with the CSSR requirement:
+upcoming 12 the most prev month lease term.
+These how vious lease term, plus the 96 l hours include the hours not fulfil hours for the upcoming lease term. which I will comply with the CSSR require led in

-Description of Activity 1.
-Number of Hours
+Description 1. of Activity Number of Hours

 2.

 3.

 4.

 5.

 Total Hours

-SIGNED AN D ATTESTED THIS DATE
+SIGNED AN ND ATTESTED THIS DAT TE.

 Signature: Head of Household Date:

-Signature: Noncompliant Adult, if other than I Date:
+Signature: Noncompliant Adult if oth Date: ner than Head of Household

-Signature: Date:
+Signature: D